influenzanet/python-ifncli/docs/response.md

 Download schema of the response (survey definition as a flat list for each survey version)

-## response:export
+## response:export-bulk

-response export is a more advanced export command, to extract response for a survey in an automatic way.
+response export-bulk is a more advanced export command, to extract response for a survey in an automatic way.
+It will export response data incrementaly using a file per week.
+It produces a catalog file, registering the name and the time range for each exported file.

+If you run several times the command during the current week, the data will be updated.

 The download parameters are defined in a 'profile' yaml file

 Parameters: